Carpet: India

-Carpet weaving may have been introduced into the area as far back as the eleventh century with the coming of the first Muslim conquerors, the Ghaznavids and the Ghauris, from the West.
-It can with more certainty be traced to the beginning of the Mughal dynasty in the early sixteenth century, when the last successor of Timur, Babar, extended his rule from Kabul to India to found the Mughal Empire.
-Under the patronage of the Mughals, Indian craftsmen adopted Persian techniques and designs.
+Carpet weaving may have been introduced into the area as far back as the 11th century with the coming of the first Muslim conquerors, the Ghaznavids and the Ghurids, from the West.
+It can with more certainty be traced to the beginning of the Mughal Empire in the early 16th century, when the last successor of Timur, Babur, extended his rule from Kabul to India to found the Mughal Empire.
+Under the patronage of the Mughals, Indian crafters adopted Persian techniques and designs.
 Carpets woven in the Punjab made use of motifs and decorative styles found in Mughal architecture.

-Akbar, a Mogul emperor, is accredited to introducing the art of carpet weaving to India during his reign.
+Akbar, a Muhal emperor, is credited with introducing the art of carpet weaving to India during his reign.
 The Mughal emperors patronized Persian carpets for their royal courts and palaces.
-During this period, he brought Persian craftsmen from their homeland and established them in India.
+During this period, he brought Persian crafters from their homeland and established them in India.
 Initially, these Mughal carpets showed the classic Persian style of fine knotting, then gradually the style blended with Indian art.
 Thus the carpets produced became typical of Indian origin and the industry began to diversify and spread all over the subcontinent.
 During the Mughal period, carpets made on the Indian subcontinent became so famous that demand for them spread abroad.
 These carpets had distinctive designs and boasted a high density of knots.
 Carpets made for the Mughal emperors, including Jahangir and Shah Jahan, were of the finest quality.
 Under Shah Jahan's reign, Mughal carpet weaving took on a new aesthetic and entered its classical phase.
 Indian carpets are well known for their designs with attention to detail and presentation of realistic attributes.
-The carpet industry in India flourished more in its northern part with major centres found in Kashmir, Jaipur, Agra and Bhadohi.
+The carpet industry in India flourished more in its northern part, with major centres found in Kashmir, Jaipur, Agra and Bhadohi.

 Indian carpets are known for their high density of knotting.
 Hand-knotted carpets are a speciality and widely in demand in the West.
 The carpet industry in India has been successful in establishing social business models that help underprivileged sections of the society.
 Notable examples of social entrepreneurship ventures are Jaipur rugs and the Fabindia retail chain.

 Another category of Indian rugs which, though quite popular in most western countries, have not received much press, is hand-woven rugs of Khairabad (Citapore rugs).
 Khairabad, a small town in the Citapore (now spelled as "Sitapur") district of India had been ruled by Raja Mehmoodabad.
 Khairabad (Mehmoodabad Estate) was part of Oudh province which had been ruled by shi'i Muslims having Persian linkages.
 Citapore rugs made in Khairabad and neighbouring areas are hand-woven and distinct from tufted and knotted rugs.
-Flat weave is the basic weaving technique of Citapore rugs and generally cotton is the main weaving material here but jute, rayon and chenille are also popular.
+Flat weave is the basic weaving technique of Citapore rugs and generally cotton is the main weaving material here but jute, rayon, and chenille are also popular.
 IKEA and Agocha have been major buyers of rugs from this area.